2012 Ford Fiesta Review

 The 2012 Ford Fiesta is a well-rounded small car that offers a comfortable interior, good driving dynamics and competitive interior tech for the class.

 The Ford Fiesta hit the market in 2010, and for 2012, test drivers are still impressed with the 2012 Fiesta’s nearly perfect package.
 They say this affordable small car offers cute looks, fun color options, a quality interior, fun driving dynamics, upscale tech and good fuel economy ratings for the class.

 That said, there are a few caveats shoppers should know.
 In advertisements, Ford says the Fiesta gets 29/40 mpg city/highway.
 That’s with the Fiesta’s Super Fuel Economy package that’s optional on SE trims and higher, which means you pay more for good mileage.
-Even though the Fiesta is available as a hatchback, it is not the most utilitarian five-door in the class.

 Other Cars to Consider

 There are two new affordable small cars that are challenging the Ford Fiesta: the Kia Rio and Hyundai Accent.
 Previously, the automotive press condemned these models for their bad performance, cheap interiors and few standard safety features.
 For 2012, both of these models are redesigned and the automotive press is raving about their 138-horsepower engines and attractive exteriors.
 What’s more, both of these models top the base Fiesta’s fuel economy ratings and get 29/40 mpg city/highway.